-Children, young people, families, supported people and carers should be leading, or at the centre of, planning and decisions made about their health or social care support since they are best placed to know what they need as they transition from one service to another.
-Practice statement: Transitions happen throughout a person's life.
-Planning starts early or when it is appropriate for the individual and has the person's wellbeing, aspirations and outcomes at the centre.

-10.2 People should have access to information stating what support they are entitled to and what they can expect during different transitions across their lifespan.
+- Children, young people, families, supported people and carers should be leading, or at the centre of, planning and decisions made about their health or social care support since they are best placed to know what they need as they transition from one service to another. - 10.2 People should have access to information stating what support they are entitled to and what they can expect during different transitions across their lifespan.

-- Children, young people, families, supported people and carers should be given time to plan their transitions and to explore all available options. - People should be given the help they need to make transitions as efficient and effective as possible, and for supported people to make choices and to have control of their care and support during periods of transition.

-10.3 Transition planning and support is proportionate to need and, where appropriate, there is a coordinated and collaborative person-centred approach across services or between supported people and those providing their support.
+- Children, young people, families, supported people and carers should be given time to plan their transitions and to explore all available options. - People should be given the help they need to make transitions as efficient and effective as possible, and for supported people to make choices and to have control of their care and support during periods of transition. - 10.3 Transition planning and support is proportionate to need and, where appropriate, there is a coordinated and collaborative person-centred approach across services or between supported people and those providing their support.